Survey of Pakistan

 Survey of Pakistan (مساحتِ پاکستان) is the sole national mapping and land surveying government agency of Pakistan.
-Its head of department is titles as "Surveyor General of Pakistan".
+Its head of department is titled as "Surveyor General of Pakistan".

 About Survey of Pakistan

 Survey of Pakistan, which emerged as successor to pre-partition Royal Survey of India, is a National Surveying and Mapping Organization of the country.
 It is primarily responsible for all sorts of topographical land surveys of cis-frontier areas of the entire country.
 The basic products include map sheets on scale 1:50,000 and 1:250,000.
 The department is actively participating in the national development projects and thus fulfilling the ever growing surveying and mapping demands of various government / semi-government and autonomous bodies.
 The geodetic data prepared and maintained by the department is matchless in its accuracy and use.
 Over the past years, the department has taken a mile stone turn by gradually switching over to surveying and mapping using modern techniques, methods and equipment.
 This resulted in the outstanding capability of using and manipulating topographical data to develop wide range of applications including Geographic Information System.